Course Location & Time

 - Post an entire

-.ipynbdocument on Piazza - rather post a small snippet of code that is causing problems and the associated code error
+.ipynbdocument on the Canvas Discussion page - rather post a small snippet of code that is causing problems and the associated code error

-When posting questions about coding issues to Piazza, please do your best to provide an example of the specific code error that you are encountering.
+When posting questions about coding issues to the Canvas Discussion page, please do your best to provide an example of the specific code error that you are encountering.

 Example.
 The code